Blackboard Mass Notifications FAQ

-The below questions and answers pertain to the District's Blackboard Mass Messenger System.
-If you have any questions about the system not covered below, please email questions to email@example.com.
+The below questions and answers pertain to the District's Blackboard Mass Notifications System.
+If you have any questions about the system not covered below, please email questions to firstname.lastname@example.org.

-Blackboard Mass Messenger, is a messaging system that allows school and district administrators to send messages to staff and parents using any combination of: phone (AKA Robo Calls), email, text message, post to facebook, post to Twitter, Push notification to mobile app and post to website alert.
+Blackboard Mass Notifications, is a messaging system that allows school and district administrators to send messages to staff and parents using any combination of: phone (AKA Robo Calls), email, text message, post to facebook, post to Twitter, Push notification to the mobile app and post to website alert.
 Messenger also sends automated attendance and negative lunch balance messages.
-Blackboard Mass Messenger has replaced School Messenger.

 What type of automated messages does this system send?

-Blackboard Mass Messenger sends automated attendance messages for absences, tardies, and negative lunch balance messages.
+Blackboard Mass Notifications sends automated attendance messages for absences, tardies, and negative lunch balance messages.
 Absences are sent from all schools, tardies from the middle and high schools and negative lunch balance calls from Nutrition Services.
-To stop daily negative lunch balance calls, please make a deposit into your child's lunch account via RevTrak.
+To stop daily negative lunch balance calls, please make a deposit into your child's lunch account.

-How does Blackboard Mass Messenger obtain parent, student, and family data?
+How does Blackboard Mass Notifications obtain parent, student, and family data?

-Mass Messenger gets all of its data directly from MISTAR on a daily basis.
+Mass Notifications gets its data directly from MISTAR on a daily basis.
 Therefore, all of the contact information, student attendance, and lunch balance information that is in MISTAR is transferred to Blackboard.
-If information is incorrect in Blackboard, it is because the information is incorrect in MISTAR.
+If information is incorrect within Blackboard, it is because the information is incorrect in MISTAR.
 To fix incorrect information, please log into the MISTAR Parent Portal and update your phone number(s) and email address(es).
 If you have other changes, please contact your child(ren)'s school.

 Why do I get calls/texts on multiple phones?

-Blackboard Messenger calls/texts all numbers listed under all the primary contacts in MISTAR.
+When a message is deemed an emergency type message, Blackboard Messenger calls/texts all numbers listed under all the primary contacts in MISTAR.
 Emergency contacts in MISTAR are not called.
-If you have a different number listed under Primary Phone in the demographics section of MISTAR it will add this number to call as well.
+If you have a different number listed under Primary Phone in the demographics section of MISTAR, it will add this number to call as well.

 Can I opt-out of phone calls, text messages, or emails?